Elk*rtuk: Box office

 As of 4 November 2021, Elk*rtuk has grossed a total of $202,300 during its Hungarian theatrical run.
-It debuted third on its opening weekend in Hungary, Dune and Venom: Let There Be Carnage.
+It debuted third on its opening weekend in Hungary, after Dune and Venom: Let There Be Carnage.
 In an interview, producer Gábor Kálomista claimed Elk*rtuk had the "strongest opening of any film in Hungary since the beginning of the COVID-19 pandemic" and had a "viewership which is closing in on 100,000 people", although the aforementioned box office data and free screenings of the movie in non-cinema locations cast doubt on said claims' legitimacy.